TheDarkWeasel/protogame/README.md

   - Basic camera movement
   - Buildings and Units are selectable
   - Units are put in a build queue by pressing 'I' and are then produced after a specific time
+  - Barracks can now be built by sacrificing 3 units

 # What is not working
   - Everything else